agombolay/ribose-map/README.md

 ```

 2. **Run .sh and .R scripts along with configuration_file**:
-   * Example is available at lib/configuration_file
+   * Example file is available at lib/configuration_file

      1. **Process the data**
      ```